avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 ## Prerequisites
 * PC with Windows 10/11
 * USB-A to micro-USB data cable
-* A Serial Terminal application such as [Tera Term](https://ttssh2.osdn.jp/index.html.en)
 * 2.4GHz WiFi Network
+* A serial terminal application such as [Tera Term](https://ttssh2.osdn.jp/index.html.en) or a browser-based application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/)

 ## Hardware Setup

 * Connect the board to a USB port on your PC.
 A new USB devices should be detected.
-* Open the Serial Terminal application and setup as following to allow for logging:
+* Open the Serial Terminal application and configure as shown below:
   * Port: (Select the COM port with the device)
   * Speed: `115200`
   * Data: `8 bits`